powsybl/powsybl-diagram/docs/network_area_diagrams/styleProvider/styleProvider.md

 Branches which are overloaded are marked with class `nad-overload`.
 If default CSS is used, this leads to a branch yellow-blinking.

 ### Subnetworks
-If the SvgParameters attribute `highlightGraph` is set to `true`, a simplified duplicate of the graph is displayed, containing only branches and voltage level nodes.
+The classes added by the style provider for the "highlight" graph duplicate are based on the subnetwork corresponding to each element.
-The classes added by the style provider for this duplicate are based on the subnetwork corresponding to each element.
+With default CSS used, this leads to subnetworks being highlighted.
-With default CSS used, this leads to subnetworks being highlighted:
+> Note: the `SvgParameters` attribute highlightGraph` needs to be set to `true`, so that the SvgWriter adds that simplified "highlight" graph duplicate, which contains only branches and voltage level nodes.

 ![subnetworks](/_static/img/subnetworks.png)

 ## NominalStyleProvider feature
 The voltage level nodes are marked with a class depending on their nominal voltage, leading to one colour for each range of nominal voltages defined by the BaseVoltagesConfig.